Natural Hair Queen

 Want to begin minimizing breakage?
 It’ll start with how you maintain your hair.

-• Resist the urge to comb your hair when it’s dry, It’s best to comb your hair with a wide-tooth comb when it’s soaking wet and with a conditioner that has a lot of slip.
-The best approach is to gently section your hair and detangle it under running water or have a mixture of water and conditioner, but make sure your hair is dripping wet.
+- Resist the urge to comb your hair when it’s dry, It’s best to comb your hair when it’s soaking wet with conditioner to give you slip.
+The best approach is to section your hair and detangle under running cool water or have a mixture of water and conditioner, but make sure your hair is dripping wet.

-• Avoid using small tooth combs or rat tail combs.
-They might be perfect for creating parts in your hair, but they’ll wreak havoc on your strands.
+- Avoid using small tooth combs.
+They might be perfect for making parts, but they’ll wreak havoc on your strands.
 Opt for a wide-tooth comb or use your fingers to detangle your hair instead.

-• Don’t use plastic/synthetic brushes on 4c hair. non-natural brushes pull your hair strands, causing split ends and breakage.
-The best option would be a soft boar brush to smooth out your nape and edges.
+- Don’t use a brush on 4c hair.
+Brushes pull your hair strands, causing split ends and breakage.
+Even using a boar brush to neaten your nape and edges could result in thinning hair over time.
+Who wants thin edges?

 Developing a Regime for 4c Natural Hair

 The best way to maintain your 4c natural hair is to develop a routine.
-This will help your hair to remain healthy, moisturized, and to retain length.
-If you do not have a hair care regimen/routine check out Natural Hair Queen’s: Hair Care Made Easy, eBook for product recommendations, and a step-by-step hair care routine for soft & manageable hair for the entire year!
+This will help your hair remain healthy, moisturized and ready to grow.

 Develop a Daily Moisturizing Routine